 The Inter-Council Network (ICN) is a coalition of the eight Provincial and Regional Councils for International Cooperation.
-These independent member-based Councils are committed to global social justice and social change, and represent nearly 400 diverse civil society organizations from across Canada.
+These independent member-based Councils are committed to global social justice and social change, and represent over 350 diverse civil society organizations from across Canada.
 The ICN provides a national forum in which the Councils collaborate for improved effectiveness and identify common priorities for collective action.
 Rooted in communities across Canada, we are leaders in public engagement at a local and regional level, and we are recognized for bringing regional knowledge and priorities to the national level.

 MCIC is a contributing council of the ICN.
 Some of the work we have done collectively are:

 - Canada 2030: National Submission on Global Affairs Canada’s International Assistance Review.
 Click to read the report in English